BananaBerryInc/spit-fire/README.md

 # spit-fire

-our first game ever made so it is probable not the best but we both put alot of time and effort into this
+This is our first game we ever made so it is probabally not the best,but we both put alot of time and effort into this

-we hope to make more
+We hope to make more

+# How to run spit-fire

+Run main.py in Python to start the game.
+You need pygame (preferrably the latest version) installed to run the game.
+If you want, you can run run_main.py.bat in the root of the repo for a quick start script.

-# thanks
+# Thanks